Fare: Chowder House Style Seafood

 Note: Four star Rating System from 1/2 Star = Poor to Four stars = Best in Class

 One of the top seafood restaurants in Asbury Park

 Uses sustainable local fresh caught seafood.
 (Not Farm Raised)

 Noise Level: High during peak hours

-Not Recommended For: Diners who prefer a casual family style seafood menu with many dishes prepared with heavy sauces or fried in breadcumbs.
+Not Recommended For: Diners who prefer a casual family style seafood menu with many dishes prepared with heavy sauces or fried in breadcrumbs.

-Recommended dishes: When available, The Whole Maine Lobster roll with lemon, celery, dill, fries, & coleslaw; The Ipswich Steamer Clams with Parsley, lemon, drawn butter; and The Angels on Horseback with local oysters, bacon, parmesan cream, brioche “Texas Toast.
+Recommended dishes: When available, The Whole Maine Lobster roll with lemon, celery, dill, fries, & coleslaw; The Ipswich Steamer Clams with Parsley, lemon, drawn butter; and The Fresh Catch of the Day, simply grilled, lemon-herb oil, coleslaw, and loaded baked potato.